speedandfunction/starter-kit-marketing/README.md

     const geocoderAddress = await geocoder.geocode(data.widget.address);
     ```

 - [ ] **ol (Maps)** The "ol" package is a JavaScript library for creating interactive maps on the web.
-It's usage within this theme is located at modules/content-widget-modules/map-widget
+Its usage within this theme is located at `modules/content-widget-modules/map-widget`

     See a basic example of this package below:
     ```js